 You can use the name of the name range in your formula reference and you can use the table name and column/field name combination when referring to tables in your formulas.
 You no longer need to reference fixed cell ranges (i.e. C7:C100) it becomes simply the name of the table and field/column or the name range.

-Name Range Referencing
+Name Range References

 Use Structured and Name Range Referencing to Make your Formula and Pivot Table Data References Dynamic